skip to content

 Will regulation change the way that PAs currently practise?

-No. CPSO is preserving the status quo because the existing relationship between physicians and PAs, anchored in the delegation framework, is well established and has been working effectively for many years.
+No. Regulation is preserving the status quo because the existing relationship between physicians and PAs, anchored in the delegation framework, is well established and has been working effectively for many years.
 A delegation model also enables flexibility by allowing PAs to work with multiple physicians and practise in multiple settings.

 Are PAs authorized to perform any controlled acts independently?